 Dimensions like "passion" were measured with a Likert Scale (p.
 10).

-Predictably this has come under much critique, e.g. Podgursky (2001) describes these as,
+Predictably this has many critiques, e.g., Podgursky (2001) describes these as,

 "Nebulous Standards."

-Further their comparison of student work samples contradict the fundamental method of Visible Learning in comparing average effect sizes of VERY different forms of assessment,
+Further, their comparison of student work samples contradicts the fundamental method of Visible Learning in comparing average effect sizes of VERY different forms of assessment,

 "The approximately 260 student work samples produced in response to assignments made during the observed unit of instruction will be scored using the SOLO taxonomy.
 Unfortunately, a straightforward comparison of mean scores on the SOLO taxonomy for students taught by NBCTs versus those taught by non-NBCTs would be misleading.
 This is so because the nature of student products depends critically upon the nature of the assignment given by the teacher. " (p.
 14)